-Attorney Hired to Probe VOA's Coverage Has Active Protective Order Against Him
+Attorney Hired To Probe VOA's Coverage Has Active Protective Order Against Him

 The CEO appointed by President Trump to lead the federal agency that oversees the Voice of America and other U.S.-funded international broadcasters has made strict protocols for scrutinizing job candidates a hallmark of his brief tenure there.
 CEO Michael Pack suspended a slew of senior executives at the U.S. Agency for Global Media and stopped routinely renewing visas for foreign employees over hiring protocols, claiming the executives' lapses threatened national security.